1. Upon receipt of such written notice, the representative has five (5) business days to accept or challenge the decision in writing to the VPGS.

 d.
 If a representative is unable to attend a meeting, they may send a proxy or visitor to participate in discussions and to represent the perspective of the school or college, but this person does not have voting rights.
 The absent representative may also send opinions to be read to the group and included in the minutes but may not vote ahead of time or via proxy.

 e.
-In line with Robert’s Rules of Order, eight (8) of the twelve (12) voting members shall constitute a quorum required to conduct official business on behalf of the Graduate Faculty.
+Eight (8) of the thirteen (13) voting members shall constitute a quorum required to conduct official business on behalf of the Graduate Faculty.
 If this requirement is not met, the meeting will not be able to go forward and all business will be moved to the agenda of the next regularly scheduled meeting.

 i.
 In the event a matter must be decided between regularly-scheduled meetings, a minimum of five (5) concurring votes is required to approve a motion.